4ward Inclusion Consulting, Inc.

 In 2020, thousands of individuals have attended our workshops learning new ways to Move 4ward, centering the experiences of marginalized populations.

-So if you have ever said to yourself, "Okay, let's move forward" or "I'm ready to move forward", our programs are for you!
+So if you have ever found yourself saying, "Okay, let's move forward" or "I'm ready to move forward", our programs are for you!

 The person comes first.